Buddy the Detective: Summary

 The film opens to an old house on a barren hill; within sits the Mad Musician at his piano, playing Rachmaninoff's Prelude in C-sharp minor, Op.
 3, No. 2.
 A tree branch climbs through the window, and, at the Musician's magical behest, plays the keys.
 But the branch's playing of "Shake your Powder Puff" visibly disappoints the Musician, who then plays some more, disappoints himself, and cries out for inspiration, laughing madly: he walks over to a table, taps the bottom of a bottle, and out pops a frog, which the Musician bewitches, as the branch before, into playing.
 But the frog disappoints his master with a rendition of "Amaryllis", and so happily leaps off of the keys and away into a picture of a pond.
 The Musician makes a portrait of a man in uniform to play a violin, which the painted figure breaks, to the Mad Musician's further aggravation.
 The cackling madman stalks about in contemplation.

-We come then to a newspaper headline: "Extra!
+We then come to a newspaper headline: "Extra!
 Mad Musician Escapes!"
 And who should be reading the paper but Cookie?
 We come back to the Musician, who opens a telephone directory and chooses, at random, a name: who but Cookie at 00 1/2 Cornbread Avenue?
 The musician calls Cookie, and, over the phone, magically entices her (a tough customer, he admits!) to come to him: Cookie stalks out the door, but Bozo the Dog remains.
 Bozo sniffs about for a trail and then rushes off to find Buddy.
 Our Hero sits at home, in a chair, admiring a picture of Cookie.
 Bozo knocks over Buddy's chair, breaks the frame of the photograph and yelps wildly at Buddy.
 Buddy at first, can not decipher what Cookie's pet wants him to know, until Bozo picks up the picture of Cookie.
 Buddy then dons an outfit resembling that of Sherlock Holmes and rushes out the door with Bozo.